bit-broker/website/content/en/docs/getting-started/demo.md

 We currently have two types of example connector:

-* File-based - dataset loaded direcly from a file
+* File based - dataset loaded direcly from a file
-* RDBMS - data drawn from a PostGres instance
+* RDBMS - data drawn from a relational database

 All implementations upload data to the BitBroker [catalog](/docs/concepts/catalog/).
 They also fetch and return third-party data in their entity [webhooks](/docs/contributor/webhooks/) for the example `country` dataset, and both support time series data for the `country` dataset.